jgwill/nad.previz.blog/_posts/2020-02-05-neural-style-transfer-x__style_transfer__200203-py.md

 ---
 <!-- wp:paragraph -->

-Neural Style Transfer (NST) which is part of my DeepArt creative-research - Those are my pilot experimentation to support further "well structured experimentation".
+Neural Style Transfer (NST) which is part of my NadIA creative-research - Those are my pilot experimentation to support further "well structured experimentation" of my Master Degree in Art (M.A.).

 <!-- /wp:paragraph -->